 Classes are scheduled at the request of any on-campus (and some off-campus) groups or organizations.
 In addition, the Police Department works with others on campus, such as Housing and Residence Life, to design specific public education workshops for the needs of each area.
 Further information, including a list of currently scheduled courses, how to request a course, descriptions of the courses, or discussion of specific needs is available by contacting the NMSU Police Department at 646-3311.
-Additional information regarding safety can also be found at www.nmsupolice.com and safety.nmsu.edu, as well as https://burrell.edu/campus-safety-and-security/.
+Additional information regarding safety can also be found at www.nmsupolice.com and safety-and-security/.